Wildsong/docker-ArcGISWebAppBuilder/README.md

 [Docker container](https://hub.docker.com/repository/docker/wildsong/wabde).
 This version is based on version 2.19 (released January 2021).

-The main purpose of this Docker is to facilitate developing widgets and I describe my workflow in this README.
+The main purpose of this Docker is to facilitate developing widgets and I intend to describe my workflow in this README.
 You can just use it to run WABDE and build apps, too.

 I have tested this process with WABDE versions 2.13-2.19 on Debian Linux.
 I've also done some limited testing on Windows 10 Desktop using Docker WSL2.

 ## Licenses